Trauma-Team-International/Home/README.md

 Trauma Team International use research and statistical methods to answer critically important questions about prevention of Coronavirus, and its effects on the healthcare system.

+Questions we are focused on answering and providing insights for include:

+>*1) "we have x ventilators / ventilator operators and have y patients immediately needing ventilation, but x is smaller than y, who is least likely to survive"*

+>*2) "how can you avoid things escalating to the level where ventilator is needed in the first place."*
 <hr>

 ### :gem: why?